Touftoufe/TIM_DashBoard/README.md

 ## 'Requirements' specification

-- Select speed limit
-- See set speed limit on screen
+### Indispensable requirements
-- See actual speed on screen
+- See `actual` speed on screen
 - Switch headlight on or off
 - Signal turn (left, right, switch off)
-- Klaxon
 - Wipe the windshield
 - See break light status on screen
+- Select wiper speed
+- Select power level

+### Optional requirements
+- Select speed limit
+- See set speed limit on screen
 - Choose to drive forward or in reverse
-- Select wiper speed
 - Turn car on/Off
 - Configuration interface to choose between different modes

+### Out of scope
+- Klaxon

 ##  Progress status